-Information from the 2017 fiscal year has been compiled into tables available in PDF format (below).
+Information from previous fiscal years has been compiled into tables available in PDF format (below).

 Reasons to become certified include improving library services; increasing customer satisfaction; upgrading quality of libraries, enhancing employees' abilities; increasing knowledge and skills; staying abreast of new technology; and meeting Nevada library standards.

 The legal authority for certification of a librarian in a public library is detailed in the Nevada Revised Statutes 379.0073 and requirements are outlined in the Nevada Administrative Code 379.
 This program is targeted to employees of public libraries serving a population under 50,000 and public libraries which do not have a person with a MLS degree performing duties as administrator, reference, and children's librarian.
 It applies only to public libraries in Nevada and is not transferrable to other locations.
 The program of certification is not applicable to people who hold a master's degree in library science from an ALA accredited institution.

 Upon approval by the local library board, this program provides for certification of a librarian in a Nevada public library.
 To be certified by the State Library, Archives and Public Records Administrator as a librarian, you must: